 Treatment and Prevention

-When it comes to beating heart disease, change can be the cure.
-With proper diet and healthy lifestyle changes, you can manage your blood pressure, cholesterol, and blood sugar levels and lower your risk for heart disease and heart attack.
-Here are some ways to prevent heart disease and live a more healthy and active lifestyle.
+When it comes to beating heart disease, making healthier choices can lower your risk.
+Here are some ways to prevent heart disease and to live a healthier and more active lifestyle:

 - Eat healthy foods.
-Choose items low in sodium, added sugar, and trans fats.
-Be sure to eat a high-fiber diet that emphasizes plenty of fresh fruits, vegetables, whole grains, nuts, and beans.
+Choose items low in sodium, added sugar, and trans fats, and eat a high-fiber diet that emphasizes fresh fruits, vegetables, whole grains, nuts, and beans.

-- Limit alcohol use.
+- Limit alcohol consumption.
 Only drink alcohol in moderation.
-Excessive alcohol intake can lead to high blood pressure, heart failure, or stroke
+Drinking too much can lead to high blood pressure, heart failure, or stroke.

 Always consult with your physician or health professional before starting any diet or exercise plan.
 For more information on employee resources, please contact email@example.com.